- Zen Mind Beginner's Mind (Shunryu Suzuki)

 - The Compass of Zen (Seung Sahn)

 The meaning of the word zen is meditation, zazen means sitting meditation.
 In zazen practice we begin to know ourselves, and to go beyond the limits of our personal ego.
 Within our tradition zazen is referred to as shikantaza (just sitting), not doing, letting go of thoughts, dropping off body and mind.
 This sitting meditation is the focus of our practice.
 Language limits our ability to communicate the true nature of zen; it is something that is better understood through practice.
-We are open to everyone interested in learning about meditation.
+We are open to everyone interested in learning about zen.

 Our group has been active since 1991 and currently has four practice centres, Galway, Dublin, Limerick and Ranelagh, all are closed due to the pandemic but provide opportunities for practice through zoom.
 In general, our practice accords with the Japanese Soto Zen tradition, as transmitted by the Japanese monk Taisen Deshimaru, who came to Europe in 1967.
 More recently we have also been influenced by the work of Maezumi Roshi, a Japanese Zen Master who came to the USA in the 1950s, and combined Rinzai and Soto teaching methods.